1998 NBA Finals: Games 3–5

-Game 6
+Game 6 - "The Last Shot"

-As they arrived at the Delta Center for Game 6, things didn't look good for the Bulls.
+As the Bulls arrived at Delta Center for Game 6, they had to face a significant challenge.
 Scottie Pippen, whose back was already injured going into the game, aggravated his injury when he dunked the opening basket of the game.
 He scored only 8 points the whole game.
 To keep pace with Utah, the Bulls were forced to rely almost entirely on Michael Jordan, who scored 23 points in the first half.
 Emotions ran high at the Delta Center when the Jazz suffered a critical shot clock violation in the second quarter.
 Referee Dick Bavetta ruled that Howard Eisley did not get a successful 3-point shot off in time, although TV replays showed that the ball was out of Eisley's hands just before the shot clock hit zero.
 Later in the fourth quarter, Jordan's two free throws tied the game with only a minute left.
-The Jazz received some relief as John Stockton hit a 3 with 41.9 seconds left to give Utah an 86–83 lead and sent the Delta Center into a frenzy.
+The Jazz received some relief as John Stockton hit a three-pointer with 41.9 seconds left to give Utah an 86–83 lead and sent the Delta Center into a frenzy.

 After Jordan made a layup to make it 86–85, the Bulls needed to stop the Jazz from scoring again.
 When John Stockton passed the ball to Karl Malone, Jordan stole the ball away and dribbled down the court.
 Guarding him was Bryon Russell, one of the Jazz's best defenders.
-With 10 seconds remaining, Jordan started to dribble right, then crossed over to his left.
-Jordan hit the 20-footer after crossing over Russell while apparently initiating contact, but replays would show that he did not, to give the Bulls an 87–86 lead with 5.2 seconds left.
-After a time-out, Stockton missed a potential game-winning 3-pointer, giving the Bulls their sixth NBA title in 8 years.
+With 10 seconds remaining, Jordan started to dribble right, then crossed over to his left, possibly pushing off on Russell as he did so.
+Now wide open, Jordan buried a 20-foot jumper to give the Bulls an 87-86 lead with 5.2 seconds remaining.
+After a time-out, Stockton missed a potential game-winning 3-pointer, giving the Bulls their sixth NBA title in eight years.
 Jordan, who scored 45 points, and whose game-winning shot has been immortalized around the world, was named Finals MVP for the sixth time.